Facts Jehovah’s Witnesses Won’t Tell You When Calling at Your Door

 Are you a Berean or a Laodicean?
 Do you believe the Bible or Rick Warren?
 Rick Warren is a litmus test and a referendum of Biblical illiteracy.
 Unfortunately he is plum out of line with how one becomes saved – the most important issue that anyone will ever face this side of eternity.
 In the following video, John MacArthur succinctly and thoroughly exegetes the scriptures, comparing the impotence of Rick Warren’s “Gospel,” with the true and Biblical Gospel that saves.
 Warren totally ignores the doctrine of repentance, without which one cannot be saved.
 [Luke 13:3,5 “I tell you, Nay: but, except ye repent, ye shall all likewise perish.”]
 In a mere three minutes, the following video beautifully summarizes what true salvation is, and what it is not:

 These lengthly videos record many of Rick Warren’s false teachings, including Chrislam, his worldwide P.E.A.C.E.
 Plan, Catholicism, allegiance with the Pope, Mariolatry, universalism, promotion of the New World Order (NWO), his disparagement of Christian Fundamentalists, easy believism, no repentance required and all inclusive salvation, no mention of sin or condemnation, and much more.
-Among the authors on these videos are John MacArthur, Phil Johnson, James Sundquist, Gary Gilley and Jack Van Impe.
+Among the authors on these videos are John MacArthur, Phil Johnson, James Sundquist, Scott Johnson, Gary Gilley and Jack Van Impe.
 Rick Warren is a litmus test.
 Are you a Berean or a Laodicean?